-- You can subscribe to any changes made in Subscriptions and then check other contributions in email.
+- You can subscribe to any changes made in Subscriptions and then check others contributions in email.

-- There is review tool available at bottom of translation view, where you can choose to browse translations made by others since given date.
+- There is a review tool available at the bottom of the translation view, where you can choose to browse translations made by others since a given date.

-How do I provide feedback on source string?¶
+How do I provide feedback on a source string?¶

-On context tabs below translation, you can use Source tab to provide feedback on source string or discuss it with other translators.
+On context tabs below translation, you can use the Source tab to provide feedback on a source string or discuss it with other translators.

 How can I use existing translations while translating?¶

-Weblate provides you several ways to utilize existing translations while translating:
+Weblate provides you with several ways to utilize existing translations while translating:

-- You can use import functionality to load compendium as translations, suggestions or translations needing review.
-This is best approach for one time translation using compedium or similar translation database.
+- You can use the import functionality to load compendium as translations, suggestions or translations needing review.
+This is the best approach for a one time translation using compendium or similar translation database.

 - You can setup tmserver with all databases you have and let Weblate use it.
-This is good for case when you want to use it for several times during translating.
+This is good for cases when you want to use it for several times during translating.

-- Another option is to translate all related projects in single Weblate instance, what will make it automatically pick up translation from other projects as well.
+- Another option is to translate all related projects in a single Weblate instance, which will make it automatically pick up translations from other projects as well.

 Does Weblate update translation files besides translations?¶

-Weblate tries to limit changes in translation files to minimum.
+Weblate tries to limit changes in translation files to a minimum.
 For some file formats it might unfortunately lead to reformatting the file.
-If you want to keep the file formattted in your way, please use pre commit hook for that.
+If you want to keep the file formattted in your way, please use a pre-commit hook for that.

 For monolingual files (see Supported formats) Weblate might add new translation units which are present in the template and not in actual translations.
-It does not however perform any automatic cleanup of stale strings as it might have unexpected outcome.
-If you want to do this, please install pre commit hook which will handle the cleanup according to your needs.
+It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
+If you want to do this, please install a pre-commit hook which will handle the cleanup according to your requirements.